 Signifies that the purchase price shall include the expenses of delivery to the ship.
-The seller must undertake to bear all expenses of putting the goods on a ship named the buyer unless the seller is authorized to select one.
+The seller must undertake to bear all expenses of putting the goods on a ship named by the buyer unless the seller is authorized to select one.
 In such contracts the property in goods passes to the buyer immediately the goods are loaded on the ship.

-2.CIF (Cost Insurance, Freight) contract – It implies that the purchase price shall include the payment of insurance & Freight charges the seller.
+2.CIF (Cost Insurance, Freight) contract – It implies that the purchase price shall include the payment of insurance & Freight charges by the seller.
 The seller is under

 duty to ensure that the goods are delivered to the shipping company and send the bill of lading and insurance policy together with the invoice to the buyer’s bank.
 The

 buyer has to pay the CIF price to the bank to obtain the documents for the goods.

 The property passes to buyer as soon as goods are put on board the ship and buyer bears the loss of subsequent deterioration

 3. FAS (Free Alongside Ship) – Seller carries the goods to port of embarkation at his own expense and notifies the buyer immediately that the goods have been delivered alongside property passes once the goods reach the port.

 4. Ex ship contract – It is a contract whereby the seller accepts the responsibility of delivery to the buyer from the ship which has arrived at the port of delivery.
 The risk